educational-technology-collective/jupyterlab-pioneer/README.md

 ## Get started

 ### Run the extension with docker compose

 ```bash
 # enter the configuration_examples directory and run
 docker compose -p jupyterlab-pioneer up --build
 ```
 A JupyterLab application with the extension installed and configured will run on localhost:8888.

+(To play with different exporter configurations, edit [Dockerfile](https://github.com/educational-technology-collective/jupyterlab-pioneer/blob/main/configuration_examples/Dockerfile#L28-L32) and run docker compose again)

 ### Or install the extension and configure it manually

 To install the extension, execute: